When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 Due to the nature of design-build, everyone is working for one common project goal.
 In a traditional design-bid-build model, on the other hand, there’s a strong tendency for separate trades and teams to work on just what’s in their own best interest.
 While it’s hard to blame them since the separate contract model makes it difficult to work any other way, the research is very clear; this leads to disconnection, miscommunication and error.

-On the other hand, the collaborative process of the design-build approach utilizes and encourages teamwork, develops deeper levels of cooperation, stimulates information sharing, enhances transparent communication between project members and improves the overall quality and project completion.
+On the other hand, the collaborative process of the method approach utilizes and encourages teamwork, develops deeper levels of cooperation, stimulates information sharing, enhances transparent communication between project members and improves the overall quality and project completion.

 It creates greater accountability in several ways: